Boeing E-4: Development

-In December 1973, a fourth aircraft was ordered; it was fitted with more advanced equipment, resulting in the designation E-4B.
-On 21 December 1979, Boeing delivered the first E-4B (AF Serial Number 75-0125), which was distinguished from the earlier version by the presence of a large streamlined radome on the dorsal surface directly behind the upper deck.
+In December 1973, a fourth aircraft was ordered.
+It was fitted with more advanced equipment, resulting in the designation E-4B.
+On 21 December 1979, Boeing delivered the first E-4B, AF Serial Number 75-0125, which was distinguished from the earlier version by the presence of a large streamlined radome on the dorsal surface directly behind the upper deck.
 This contains the aircraft's SHF satellite antenna.

 By January 1985, all three E-4As had been retrofitted to E-4B models.
-The E-4B offered a vast increase in communications capability over the previous model and was considered to be 'hardened' against the effects of nuclear electromagnetic pulse (EMP) from a nuclear blast.
-Hardening the aircraft meant that all equipment and wiring on board was shielded from EMP.
+The E-4B offered a vast increase in communications capability over the previous model and was considered to be 'hardened' against the effects of a nuclear electromagnetic pulse (EMP) from a nuclear explosion.
+Hardening the aircraft meant that all equipment and wiring on board was shielded from an EMP.

-The E-4B fleet has an estimated roll-out cost of approximately US$250 million each.